-Start by going back over the basics of mental arithmetic: multiplying, dividing, adding and subtracting, the square roots up to 15.
-Learn them off by heart.
+The first step is always going back to the basics of mental arithmetic: multiplying, dividing, adding, subtracting, and the square roots up to 15.
+You should learn them by heart.

-How Much Time do You Need to Become Good at Maths?
+How Much Time do You Need to Become Good at Math?

-After having dissected mental arithmetic, we recommend tackling a more complete programme.
+Once you or your child dominates mental arithmetic, you can move on to more complex topics.
 Read our article on how much time you need to become good at maths.

-Maths is a discipline that requires that the student be very organised.
-If this isn’t the case, then the tutor's methodology is going to be crucial.
-In this case, we recommend understanding before learning.
+Mathematics is a subject that requires students to be disciplined and organized.
+Remember that the key to math is not just learning but also understanding.
 Understand the ideas and concepts before learning a formula or a theory off by heart.
-Don’t be tempted to use corrected maths exercises and definitely don’t look at the answer before having tried it yourself!
+Don’t be tempted to use corrected math exercises and definitely don’t look at the answer before trying to solve it by yourself!

-10 Strategies for Getting Better Marks in Maths
+10 Strategies to Perform Better in Math Class

 But how can we get better marks in maths?